Get insider access

 2. Best Mid-Range Quiet Keyboard

 It's a wireless keyboard that connects to any device that supports Bluetooth.
-However, its major downside when compared to the MX Keys S above is that it only pairs with one device at a time, making it a poor choice if you're in a setup with a tablet, PC, or other mobile devices.
+However, its major downside when compared to the MX Keys S above is that it only pairs with one device at a time, making it a poor choice if you're in a setup with a tablet, a PC, or other mobile devices.
 Otherwise, it's stylish enough to use at the office, and you won't have to worry about annoying your coworkers as you work.
-Plus, it uses AAA batteries for power, which can last up to a year before needing replacing.
+Plus, it uses AAA batteries for power, which can last up to a year before needing to be replaced.

 See our review